PGS Access Westralia

 In 2015, PGS began a large, multi-disciplinary 2D geoscience project with the aim of offering new insights into the Westralian Superbasin of the Australian North West Shelf geological province.
 The project has employed an integrated approach encompassing a reprocessing initiative, regional 2D seismic interpretation, utilization of gravity and magnetics, and quantitative seismic interpretation to achieve the goal of providing a new regionally consistent framework across the variable velocity regime of the North West Shelf.

 Seismic acquisition took place offshore Australia between 2007 and 2010, and was comprised of both PGS GeoStreamer dual-sensor towed streamer acquisition and conventionally acquired long offset data.
-The PGS Access Westralia study includes a reprocessing initiative on a representative subset of lines spanning 11,776 kms and provides a new PreSDM structural framework and Access study (Figure 1).
-The latest processing techniques including bandwidth optimisation, advanced multiple suppression and pre-stack depth migration have been utilised with particular focus on deep structural imaging.
+The PGS Access Westralia study includes a reprocessing initiative on a representative subset of lines spanning 11,776 km and provides a new PreSDM structural framework and Access study (Figure 1).
+The latest processing techniques including bandwidth optimization, advanced multiple suppression and pre-stack depth migration have been utilized with particular focus on deep structural imaging.

 During the seismic data acquisition, PGS also acquired gravity and magnetic data.
 This has enabled the Westralia Access study to benefit from a regional geological interpretation of 2D seismic that was completed in conjunction with a gravity and magnetic interpretation project.
 This has allowed an immediate insight into the nature of the deeper structures that underpin the region, which may otherwise have been inconclusive (Figure 2).

 Figure 2: Africa Access example